-- Teach the children about the importance of keeping themselves hydrated.
+- Keeping Child Hydrated -Teach the children about the importance of keeping themselves hydrated.
 Give them an extra water bottle with a homemade energy drink, prepared by adding lemon juice, salt, and sugar to water.
 Tell them to keep having small sips of both water and this drink throughout the day and most importantly, on their way back from school, too.

-- Ask the van drivers to park the vans in shady areas so that the inside temperatures do not become too high.
+- Guide Drivers to Park Van in Shady Areas -Ask the van drivers to park the vans in shady areas so that the inside temperatures do not become too high.
 Also, make sure that the windows are not completely shut as it can hamper the circulation of air.

 There are some simple home remedies that can protect your school going children from heat stroke.
 These are:

 - Hydration is the key to combating heat stroke.
 Plain water, fruit and vegetable juices, sherbets, glucose, and lemonade not only prevent heat stroke but are also nutritious and energy giving.
 Also give them plenty of water-rich fruits and vegetables such as watermelons, melons, cucumbers, and lettuce.